Ali-Baba-Tajine/www.tajine.de/README.md

 I am an visual artist by profession.
 Drawing and painting.
-But since 1990 I'm working on the Mac for earning money – (QuarkXPress, InDesign, Illustrator, Photoshop and so on  all Adobe).
+But since 1990 I'm working on the Mac for earning money – (QuarkXPress, InDesign, Illustrator, Photoshop and so on – all the Adobe Bullshit).
 I was publishing with LaTeX, too.
 But the terminal was not my friend for many years.
 After I studied a lot of theory and tested many Open Source Solutions hosted on GitHub in the past year, I'm convinced now: working in GUI applications is not necessary for numerous jobs, it is comparatively slow, strongly limited to the product philosophy and expensive.
 But necessary for imaging and concrete visualization.